 Sent Into Space and the stars

-Whilst we’re certainly not in the business of myth-making, over the years Sent into Space have gathered some incredible stills and videography of the stars, especially the sun.
-Here are some pictures we have taken from our journeying to the stratosphere and back:
+Whilst we’re certainly not in the business of myth-making, over the years Sent into Space has gathered some incredible stills and videography of the stars, especially the sun.

 If you would like to collaborate on a project with us and the stars, please don’t hesitate to get in touch.
 We’re always looking forward to another solar excursion!
 Unlike Icarus, our only downfall is the trajectory of our spacecraft.

 *an asterism is a pattern of stars that is not a constellation